hassani0393/cheatsheets/nginx.md

 SSL configurations:

-To Specifies a time during which a client may reuse the session parameters:
+To Specifies a time during which a client may reuse the session parameters without renewal:

     ssl_session_timeout 1d;

+Sets the types and sizes of caches that store session parameters. shared will share session parameters between all worker processes.
+One MB of cache can store about 4000 sessions.
+The name can also be anything.

-    ssl_session_cache shared:
+    ssl_session_cache shared:name:50m;

+To specify the ssl_protocols that we are using:

+    ssl_protocols TLSv1.2;

+To set SSL ciphers:

+    ssl_ciphers 'ECDHE-ECDSA-AES256-GCM-SHA384:ECDHE-RSA-AES256-GCM-SHA384:ECDHE-ECDSA-CHACHA20-POLY1305:ECDHE-RSA-CHACHA20-POLY1305:ECDHE-ECDSA-AES128-GCM-SHA256:ECDHE-RSA-AES128-GCM-SHA256:ECDHE-ECDSA-AES256-SHA384:ECDHE-RSA-AES256-SHA384:ECDHE-ECDSA-AES128-SHA256:ECDHE-RSA-AES128-SHA256'; // The Mozilla's recommended ciphers.

+To tell the server to use the ciphers set above instead of the host's prefered cipher:

+    ssl_prefer_server_ciphers on;

+To tell the clients to only interact over https, and give them a time limit to do so, we use the following header:

+    add_header Strict-Transport-Security max-age=15768000; // It won't allow talk to port 80 for the next six month.

+OCSP stapling can also be activated:

+    ssl_stapling on;

 ## HAproxy Load Balancer